ApoorvTyagi/Probabilistic-Data-Structure/README.md

 # Bloom-Filter
 Implementation of Bloom Filter in python

-Notice how in the output our bloom filter gives the false positive for 'sheep' and how 80% of the output is correct
+Notice how in the output our bloom filter gives the false positive for 'sheep' and how for the rest 80% we got the correct results

-Here's the link to my blog if you want to learn about bloom filters - https://apoorvtyagi133.blogspot.com/2020/05/bloom-filter.html
+Here's the link to my blog if you want to know what bloom filters are - https://apoorvtyagi133.blogspot.com/2020/05/bloom-filter.html